 All cable joints, terminations and link boxes shall be installed in accordance with the material manufacturer's specifications and recommendations.

-Cable jointing shall be carried out by trained and experienced cable jointers certified by the accessories manufacturer.
+Cable jointing shall be carried out by trained and experienced cable jointers certified by the accessory's manufacturer.

-All HV cables (110 kV and above) shall be clamped at all joint bays on the cable route.
+All HV cables shall be clamped at all joint bays on the cable route.